RadoslawSajdak/rfid-logger/README.md

         - [ ] Rent/?
 Check-out": get ?e-mail -> return coresponding user_ID
             - if 404 print "User not found" + "Register button"
             - If found -> get check-out_date, return_date, project? -> save into database in Order, change Status to NotReturned
-        - [ ] "Return" : get ?actual date -> set date into return_date, set available=returned, set status=available
+        - [ ] "Return" : (get ?actual date) OR (get it from Internet)  -> set date into return_date, set available=returned, set status=available

 ### GUI and base menagment   it totally depends of time that we have
+- [ ] Delete Orders' history after year/ half of year ???
 - [ ] Register fuction()/ add user(): get name, surname, index, e-mail -> save in database
 - [ ] Look into base() - filtering and sorting database
     - [ ] filter by partname: get part_name -> return (status, part_name, and user and order information  ?????)